Alveo/hcsvlab-docs/WebAppManual.md

 **Install Solr**

 Solr is the search engine platform used by the web application, for more information see the [Apache Solr](http://lucene.apache.org/solr/) site.

-    $ ansible-playbook -i hosts-alveo-solr site-alveo-solr.yml

 Solr is installed during project deployment, but we must make a directory structure for it.

     $ sudo mkdir -p /opt/solr/hcsvlab/solr/hcsvlab-core/conf
     $ sudo mkdir -p /opt/solr/hcsvlab/solr/hcsvlab-AF-core/conf